-Words without vowels!
-It may be surprising to learn that the English language has many words that do not have any vowels at all.
+List of English words without vowels!
+It may be surprising to learn that the English language has many words with no vowels.
 Vowels are the letters A, E, I, O, U, and sometimes Y. All letters that are not vowels are called consonants.
 Most people probably think they don’t know of any words without vowels, but there are special cases in which words can exist without vowels.
 Understanding this first takes an exploration of what a vowel is itself.

 What Is A Vowel?

 The easiest way to remember what is a vowel rather than a consonant is that the letters A, E, I, O, and U are vowels.
 All other letters are consonants.
 This gets tricky when it comes to the letter Y. In words where Y is the last letter of a syllable, regardless of whether the syllable is in the middle or the end of the word, this use of Y makes it a vowel.
 This is a very common use of the letter Y. The easiest thing to do is assume that Y is a vowel unless it meets certain criteria.
 Understanding this criteria takes a larger analysis of the definition of vowels and consonants.